 Foreign Language - Spanish, French, Italian - content areas must also pass the Oral Proficiency Interview.

 Teacher candidates should consult their advisor for the appropriate time to take each test.

 - School Social Workers

-All programs require a Test of Academic Proficiency (TAP) formerly known as Basic Skills (if not previously taken for an Illinois certificate) and a Content Exam by the Illinois Certification Testing System.
+All programs require a Test of Academic Proficiency (TAP) formerly known as Basic Skills (if not previously taken for an Illinois license) and a Content Exam by the Illinois Licensure Testing System (ELIS).
 Check with individual programs for testing requirements.

-The Illinois test of basic skills is required for all subsequent certificates (early childhood, elementary, secondary, special education, principal, etc.) if you were issued an Illinois certificate based on passing another state's test of basic skills.
+The TAP test is required for all subsequent endorsements (early childhood, elementary, secondary, special education, principal, etc.) if you were issued an Illinois license based on passing another state's test of basic skills.
 Section 25.720

 ICCB basic skills test preparation for TAP is managed by the Illinois Community College Board.